Gkcloud5/Better-future/Learning/Linux/Advanced/Logs/Kernel Logging.md

 ##### /var/log/kern.log:

 * This is another log to view kernel information.
-* this logs the information and events on your sys
+* this logs the information and events on your system